Hack, did you say hack?

 Sunray is a soft and durable fabric with a beautiful drape.
 This fabric can be machine washed and it’s not transparent!

 The stripes overflow with creativity as soon as you touch them!
 It’s fun to play with the direction of the stripes, their width and their color.
-You’ll get a basic that you’ll never get tired of or a strong piece that will increase your pride tenfold!

 THE PATTERN CHANGE

-Difficulty level: Advanced Beginner
+Difficulty level: Advanced Beginner.

+Read me before sewing LA Chemisette and then transforming it.
 I started with the LA Chemisette pattern in size 36 for this project.
 To create the dress version I made a few modifications that I detail here.

 / 1 /